azureuse7/public_code/07-AKS/10-NodePools/readme.md

 ```
 <img src="images/1.png">

 - This node pool is of type System.
 It doesn't have any taints.
 Taints allows a node to ‘accept’ only some pods to be deployed.
-The only pods that could be deployed are the ones using a specific Toleration.
+- The only pods that could be deployed are the ones using a specific Toleration.
 In other words, the node says « I cannot accept any pod except the ones tolerating my taints ».
 And the pods says « I could be deployed on that node because I have the required toleration ».
-More details about taints and tolerations here.

 ```yml